cyvorsec/TryHackMe/Lookup CTF/TryHackMe Lookup Walkthrough.md

 ![](Images/suid_bit.png)

-When we run the command, we can see it calls “id” command to extract the username and user ID (UID) and then reads "/home/<user>/.passwords" file:
+When we run the command, we can see it calls “id” command to extract the username and user ID (UID) and then reads "/home/user/.passwords" file:

 ![](Images/id_command.png)

-And get our ID and username: www-data.
+And gets our ID and username: www-data.
 But, the function “id” is called ***without absolute path***, so we can play with it...

 When we search for path of command "id":